xchrishawk/superkey/scripts/readme.md

 The root `scripts` directory also includes several handy stand-alone utility scripts:

+- `autokey.py` allows controlling the keyer directly with your keyboard.
 - `example.py` shows a demonstration of using the `superkey` library, as well as demonstrating some of SuperKey's hardware features.
 - `interactive.py` creates an "interactive" environment for interfacing with SuperKey with a console-like REPL